chrisnoonan98675/site/xl-release/how-to/configure-the-remote-completion-plugin.markdown

 ### IMAP
 XL Release fetches the remote completion emails sent by users that want to complete or fail a remote completion task.
 To configure the email server that is used to receive the remote completion emails, select Settings > Shared configuration > Add IMAP server.
-The IMAP server settings is only available to users who have the _Admin_ [global permission](https://docs.xebialabs.com/xl-release/how-to/configure-permissions.html).
+The IMAP server settings are only available to users who have the _Admin_ [global permission](https://docs.xebialabs.com/xl-release/how-to/configure-permissions.html).

 - IMAP server host (used to specify the internet address of the mail server)
 - IMAP server port (port where the server is listening on)
 - Use TLS (used to secure the connection)
-- IMAP from address (used as the email address that users reply to in order to remotely complete or fail a task)
+- IMAP from address (this is the email address belonging to the IMAP server account; requests to remotely complete or fail a task gets fetched from this email account)
 - IMAP server login ID
 - IMAP server login password
-- Enable whitelisting (can be checked to enable whitelisting, then only emails to and from whitelisted domains will be processed for remote completion)
+- Enable whitelisting (can be checked to enable whitelisting, then only emails to and from whitelisted domains are processed for remote completion)
 - Domain whitelist (used for adding whitelisted domains)
-- Secret for generating email signatures (used to generate an email signature that is used to verify that a received remote completion email hasn’t been modified)
+- Secret for generating email signatures (used to generate an email signature that verifies the integrity of a received remote completion email)

 Make sure to setup a new email account especially for receiving remote completion emails.
 All existing emails can be deleted when you use an existing email account.